SteamBuff/SteamAPI/README.md

-# Library SteamAPI - this wrapper for Steam API, only web, for Java.
+# Library SteamAPI - this wrapper for Steam WEB API, for Java.